clemsonMakerspace/unified-makerspace/README.md

 ## The Project

-To run the MakerSpace, it’s helpful to track the machines and the individuals using them, both which enable more optimal allocation of resources.
+To run the Makerspace, it’s helpful to track the machines and the individuals using them, both which enable more optimal allocation of resources.
 Our Capstone team built a complete management system for the MakerSpace where staff can see detailed information about users, assign maintenance tasks, and better manage equipment.

 ## Notes